BS in Physics With Computer Science

 - Gain an understanding and appreciation of interdisciplinary approach in the physical and computational sciences

 This program is similar to the theoretical physics/applied mathematics option, except that some of the mathematics courses are replaced by computer science courses.
-The list of physics, mathematics and computer science courses needed to complete this degree:
+The list of physics, mathematics and computer science courses needed to complete this degree as of the 2017-2018 Academic Year is: